Human Error Prevention: 11 Tips to Reduce Workplace Mistakes

 Mistakes are bound to happen in the workplace.
 However, shifting the way we think about mistakes from being a nuisance to a learning opportunity can help to pinpoint the root cause and create better processes for the future.

-For even more human error resources, we created this infographic to help illustrate the importance of human error prevention and offer a few more frameworks to help manage human error.
+For even more human error resources, we created this infographic to help illustrate the importance of human error prevention.

 What is an example of a human error?